 Biographical Information: Mr. Lucio Genovese has over 30 years of experience in both the merchant and financial sector of the metals and mining industry.
 Mr. Genovese is the CEO of Nage Capital Management in Baar, Switzerland.
-He is also Chairman of Ferrexpo plc and a member of the board of directors of Nevada Copper Corp.
+He is also Chairman of Ferrexpo.
 He was previously employed at Glencore International AG where he held several senior positions including CEO of the CIS region and manager of the Moscow office.
 Mr. Genovese is a Chartered Accountant and has a B.Comm and B.Acc from the University of Witwatersrand, Johannesburg (South Africa).
-Meeting Attendance Record for the Financial Year Ending December 31, 2022 100% Tom Albanese (2) New Jersey, United Principal Occupation: Chief Executive Officer and director of Vendata Resources Plc and Vendata Limited, 2014-2017 and corporate director.
-States Position with the Company : Director Director Since : 2021 Common Shares Held : Nil.
-Biographical Information: Mr. Albanese previously served as Chief Executive Officer of Rio Tinto plc from 2007 to 2013 and as Chief Executive Officer and Director of Vedanta Resources plc and Vedanta Limited from 2014 to 2017.
-He currently serves as Lead Independent Director of Nevada Copper Corp and as non-executive director of Franco-Nevada Corporation and previously served on the Board of Directors of Ivanhoe Mines Limited, Palabora Mining Company and Turquoise Hill Resources Limited.
+Meeting Attendance Record for the Financial Year Ending December 31, 2023 100% Tom Albanese (2) New Jersey, United Principal Occupation: Chief Executive Officer and director of Vendata Resources Plc and Vendata Limited, 2014-2017 and corporate director.
+Position with the Company: Director Director Since: 2021 Common Shares Held: 135,610 (5) Biographical Information: Mr. Albanese previously served as Chief Executive Officer of Rio Tinto plc from 2007 to 2013 and as Chief Executive Officer and Director of Vedanta Resources plc and Vedanta Limited from 2014 to 2017.
+He currently serves as non-executive director of Franco-Nevada Corporation and previously served on the Board of Directors of Ivanhoe Mines Limited, Palabora Mining Company and Turquoise Hill Resources Limited.
 He holds a Master of Science degree in Mining Engineering and a Bachelor of Science degree in Mineral Economics, both from the University of Alaska Fairbanks.
-Meeting Attendance Record for the Financial Year Ending December 31, 2022 100% (7) John Conlon Ontario, Canada Principal Occupation: Corporate director.
-Position with the Company: Director Director Since: 2008 Common Shares Held: 6,130,971 (5) Biographical Information: Mr. John Conlon has been involved in the mining industry since 1972, when he became an owner of a mining equipment supply company.
-In 1980, he became a major shareholder of a mining contracting company focusing on mine development and in 1995 he formed a company engaged in the business of repair and manufacturing of mining equipment.
-He was also a founding shareholder of Golden Reign Resources Ltd. (TSX.V-GRR).
-He serves or has served as a director of several companies including Cambrian Mining Plc (CBM: AIM), Mandalay Resources Corp.
-(MND: TSX), Coal International Plc, Xtract Energy Plc (XTR: LSE), and Western Canadian Coal Corp.
+Meeting Attendance Record for the Financial Year Ending December 31, 2023 100% Erez Ichilov New York, United Principal Occupation: Founder, Cedrus Arbor LLC and corporate director.
+States Position with the Company: Director Director Since: 2024 Common Shares Held: 70,000 (6) Biographical Information: Mr. Ichilov is a seasoned mining and metals executive, director, advisor and investor, with a legal and financial background (LLB, MBA), focused mainly on responsible mining of battery materials and other critical minerals and sustainable exploration, mining and processing technologies enabling the transition to renewable energy sources and electronic transportation on route to global carbon neutrality.
+From 2012 to 2024, Mr. Ichilov has served as a Managing Director at Traxys Projects LP, the investments and projects arm of the Traxys Group, a well-established global physical trading house with an annual turnover of ~US\$10 billion and approximately 500 employees, where he drove the direct and pooled investments Traxys made into Nouveau Monde Graphite (TSXV: NOU.V), Li-Cycle Holdings Corp.
+(LICY: NYSE), Talon Metals (TSX: TLO) and Nemaska Lithium (exchanged in 2022 for Livent Corp.